houzyk/typescript-automata/readme.md

   lib/pda.ts

   An attempt to model a PDA that accepts the language On1n for n is greater or equal to 0.
 So, "000111" is accepted but "10" is not.
-We use a recursive function to simulate each state that transition into themselves Each conditional represent a transition.
+We use a recursive function to simulate each state that transition into themselves.
+Each conditional represent a transition.

   ### Proof of concept - TM